ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 public function checkUserIsVerified(UserInterface $user);
 ```

-Let's start by creating a file called `MyUserProvider.php`, which will be our first user Provider:
+Let's start by creating a file called `MyUserProvider.php`, which will be our first User Provider:

 ```php
 <?php